amithgeorge/nodejs-filetransfer-test/README.md

 ## Development

-Enter the devbox shell
+Enter the devbox shell.

 ```shell
 devbox shell
 ```

+All further commands are assumed to be running inside the devbox shell.

-Start the web server
+Start the web server.

 ```shell
 just dev-server